MarisaKirisame/DefComBlog/Calculator.md

         left: {type: "Literal", value: 3},
         right: {type: "Literal", value: 4}}}

 What a pain in the ass.
-Even though we don't have a parser, we can still write a pretty-printer: it output the code in a prettier, actually-human readable format.
+Even though we don't have a parser, we can still write a pretty printer: it outputs the code in a prettier, actually human-readable format.

 ## Pretty Print

-We will write it in Java, cause everyone know Java.
+We will write it in Java, cause everyone knows Java.
 I am gonna code it with you, step by step.
 This is like pair programming.

     static String prettyPrint(JSONObject json) {
       throw new RuntimeException("...");